kylebarron/parquet-wasm/README.md

 [^1]: I'm not great at Rust and the IPC File format seemed easier to parse in Rust than the IPC Stream format :slightly_smiling_face:.

+For the initial release, `writeParquet` is hard-coded to use Snappy compression and Plain encoding.
+In the future these should be made configurable.

 ### `setPanicHook`

 `setPanicHook(): void`